A Monkey Mountain in Germany?

 Conservation also plays a role at Monkey Mountain.
 Unfortunately Barbary macaques are an endangered species and the population of macaques at Monkey Mountain contributes to the safety stock of the species.
 I also believe behavioral research has been done in the past at Monkey Mountain, but I couldn’t find anything confirming that behavioral research is currently being conducted.

-Monkey Mountain was my last day trip from Stuttgart with the Stuttgart girls, as we make our Germany tour, who thoughtfully planned such a fun excursion (thanks so much Ashley) and I thoroughly enjoyed it.
+Monkey Mountain was my last day trip from Stuttgart with the Stuttgart girls, who thoughtfully planned such a fun excursion (thanks so much Ashley) and I thoroughly enjoyed it.
 Not surprisingly it is also a popular attraction for families.
 I plan to go again, but this time in May when all the babies are born!